-One thing is clear that Golding’s own experiences heavily shaped the book.
-Golding reports having dark thoughts as a child and, by his own admission, acted like a bully during his school years.
+One thing is clear, Golding’s own experiences heavily shaped the book.
+William Golding reports having dark thoughts as a child and, by his own admission, acted like a bully during his school years.
 He was affected profoundly by his own service in the Navy and said the war “really changed his view of what people were capable of, and therefore what human nature was.”

 Publication and Legacy

 In many ways, the story of ‘Lord of the Flies‘ rise to prominence is one of the rags to riches.
 It was initially rejected for publication and labelled as dull and uninspiring.
 It was originally titled ‘Strangers from Within‘ and even the title was derided as being too obvious and lacking subtlety.

 In September 1954, the novel was eventually published, but it was not an immediate hit.
 With time, it began to gain traction.
 Later that year, it was dubbed “novel of the year” by E. M Forster.
 Perhaps, the issue was a common dismissal of the novel as a typical adventure story—a bygone story from a different era.
 Of course, in many ways, it was anything but breaking heavily from typical conventions of the adventure tales and Bildungsroman of the past.

 It seems that the book’s legacy has grown with time, and it’s slowly become more influential.
 Now, it is unthinkable to pull up an article of “100 books to read before you die” and not see Golding’s classic sitting on the list, but, interestingly, that was not always the case.

 It receives plenty of attention in the contemporary world as students of literature readily study it.
 Its symbolism and allegorical content make it the perfect fodder for such an exercise.
 However, some of the themes that Golding explores make it contentious.
 For instance, the suggestion that savagery and tribal behaviours are synonymous is a very dated mindset and one that needs teaching sensitively and with a good understanding of context.